technix/atrament.ink/docs/atrament-basics/story.md

 ## History

 Atrament shows a scrollable history of previous scenes.
-If you don't need it, you can disable it with `#single_scene` global tag:
+If you don't need it, you can disable it with the `#single_scene` global tag:

 ```
 # single_scene
 ```

-To clear scene history, you can use `#CLEAR` knot tag.
-This is useful when player enters a new location or conversation.
+To clear scene history, you can use the `#CLEAR` knot tag.
+This is useful when the player enters a new location or conversation.

 ```c
 === house_scene